freddolino-lab/ipod/docs/main_config.md

 Set to `true` if your reads have a unique molecular identifier (UMI).
 The method by which UMIs are hanlded are set in the [UMI](#umi) section below.

+### Threads

+Set to the number of cores to use for cutadapt and trimmomatic.
+Defaults to 1 if not included in the main configuration file.

 ### Adapt max n